r00t-3xp10it/venom/README.md

     "P.S. some payloads are undetectable by AV soluctions... yes!!!"
-    One of the reasons for that its the use of a funtion to execute the 2º stage of shell/meterpreter directly into targets ram the other reazon its the use of external obfuscator/crypters.
+    One of the reasons for that its the use of a funtion to execute the 2º stage of shell/meterpreter directly into targets ram the other reason its the use of external obfuscator/crypters.

 ## HOW DO I DELIVER MY PAYLOADS TO TARGET HOST ?